 Command Description rcsfreeze Freezes a configuration.
 Assigns the same symbolic revision number to a given revision in all RCS files.
-This command is useful for accurately recording a configuration. rcsmerge Merges two revisions, rev1 and rev2 , with respect to a common ancestor.
+This command is useful for accurately recording a configuration. rcsmerge common and the parts of same in tw Merges two revisions, rev1 and rev2 , with respect to a common ancestor.
 A three-way file comparison determines the parts of lines that are the same in all three revisions, the same in two revisions, or different in all three.
 Overlapping changes are flagged and reported to the user.
 Option Description -p Prints the result of the merged files to the standard output; otherwise, the resulting merged file overwrites the working file. rlog Reads log messages.
-Prints the log messages and other informatio an RCS file, for example: RCS file name, working file name, head number of the latest revision on the trunk), default branch, acces list, locks, symbolic names, number of revisions and descriptive to Option Description -h Prints only the RCS file name, working file name, head, default branch, access list, locks, symbolic names, and suffix. -t Prints the same information as does -h, plus the descriptive text.
+Prints the log messages and other informat an RCS file, for example: RCS file name, working file name, hear number of the latest revision on the trunk), default branch, acc list, locks, symbolic names, number of revisions and descriptive Option Description -h Prints only the RCS file name, working file name, head, default branch, access list, locks, symbolic names, and suffix. -t Prints the same information as does -h, plus the descriptive text.